-At pre-trial the day before trial, Father’s counsel requested that Mother’s jury demand be struck because Mother had failed to comply with discovery and pre-trial document exchange.
+At pre-trial the day before trial, Father’s counsel requested that Mother’s jury demand be struck because Mother had failed to comply with discovery and pre-trial document exchange and failed to pay court-ordered amicus fees.
 The trial court granted the request, striking Mother’s jury demand, though it had been made and the fee paid months before trial.
 Mother requested a continuance which was denied.
 The case went to bench trial.

 On appeal, the mother asserted two issues: first, that the trial court erred by denying her motion for continuance when, according to her, she had no notice of her attorney’s withdrawal; and second, the trial court erred by striking the jury demand.